sitatec/firebase_database_mocks/README.md

 [![Pub Version](https://img.shields.io/pub/v/firebase_database_mocks)](https://pub.dev/packages/firebase_database_mocks)  [![test: passing](https://github.com/sitatec/firebase_database_mocks/actions/workflows/main.yml/badge.svg)](https://github.com/sitatec/firebase_database_mocks/actions) [![codecov](https://codecov.io/gh/sitatec/firebase_database_mocks/branch/main/graph/badge.svg?token=YLBE21OXGR)](https://codecov.io/gh/sitatec/firebase_database_mocks)
 [![style: effective dart](https://img.shields.io/badge/style-flutter--lint-blue)](https://pub.dev/packages/flutter_lints)

-A Library that make it easy to write unit tests for FirebaseDatabase (real-time database).
+A library that makes it easy to write unit tests for FirebaseDatabase ([Realtime Database](https://firebase.google.com/docs/database?hl=en)).

 ## Usage
-Get an Instance of `MockFirebaseDatabase` like this : `MockFirebaseDatabase.instance`, then use it in your tests as if it was the reel
+Get an instance of `MockFirebaseDatabase` like this : `MockFirebaseDatabase.instance`, then use it in your tests as if it was the real
 `FirebaseDatabase.instance`.

-By default the library keeps the data in memory as long as the tests are running, but you can disable the data persistance as follow:
+By default the library keeps the data in memory as long as the tests are running, but you can disable the data persistence as follow:
-`MockFirebaseDatabase.setDataPersistanceEnabled(ennabled: false);`.
+`MockFirebaseDatabase.setDataPersistenceEnabled(ennabled: false);`.

-If the data persistance is disabled, each time you create an instance of `MockDatabaseReference` either by using the constructor: `MockDatabaseReference()`, or by geting the root reference on `MockFirebaseDatabase` instance : `MockFirebaseDatabase.instance.reference()` a new data store is created instead of using the cached one.
+If the data persistence is disabled, each time you create an instance of `MockDatabaseReference` either by using the constructor: `MockDatabaseReference()`, or by getting the root reference on `MockFirebaseDatabase` instance : `MockFirebaseDatabase.instance.ref()` a new data store is created instead of using the cached one.
-> ___Note:___ The `MockFirebaseDatabase.setDataPersistanceEnabled()` function is currently experimental, so you might face some issues when you disable the data persitance.
+> ___Note:___ The `MockFirebaseDatabase.setDataPersistenceEnabled()` function is currently experimental, so you might face some issues when you disable the data persitence.

 ### Code Sample
 ```dart